-Course Code: SOC2002 Course Title: Bank ing and Insurance L- T-P- 3 0 0 3 Version No. 1.0 Course Pre-requisites Basic Commu ınication General Know wledge in Banking and Insurance.
+Course Code: SOC2002 Course Title: Bank ing and Insurance L- T-P- 3 0 0 3 Version No. 1.0 3 U Course Pre-requisites Basic Commu ınication General Know wledge in Banking and Insurance.
 Knowledge a bout services.
-Anti-requisites Not Applicable Course Description This course is inter nded to familiarize the students with the opera tions a and innovati ons in king services.
-It also provides the insig ghts into the e Insur ance sector a nd the different types of insurance services available Course Out Comes - letion of the course the students shall b Commercial Banking and Insurance Sy • emer nber) CO 2.
-Identify the Emerging Trends in the Banking Sector.
-(Remember).
-CO 3.
+Anti-requisites Not Applicable Course Description This course is inter nded to familiarize the students with the opera tions a and innovati ions in king services.
+It also provides the insig ghts into the e Insur ance sector a nd the different types of in surance services available Course Out Comes - letion of the course the students shall b Commercial Banking and Insurance Sy • emer nber) Emerging Trends in the Banking Sector. ' , CO 3.
 Differentiate different forms of risk in Banking Sector.
-(Understand). he process of Insurance.
-(Understand). n.
-(Ondersi and).
-Course Objective The objective of the course is to familiarize the learners with the concepts of Banking and · Insurance and attain Skill Development through Participative Learning techniques.
-Course Content: Commercial Term paper/Assignment/Case Case St udv or Module 1 Banking and Study Jordania 12 Ses ssions Insurance Jordanie Duit •
+(Understand).
+CO 4.
+Summarize the process of Insurance.
+(Understand).
+Course Objective The objective of the course is to familiarize the learners with the concepts of Banking and , Insurance and attain Skill Development through Participative Learning techniques.
+Course Content: Commercial Torm paper / Assignment / Case Casa St udv or Module 1 Banking and Term paper/Assignment/Case Study Case Str Jordania 12 Ses ssions Insurance Study Jordanie II.
+Daili